-THE EARTH'S ENVIRONMENT - COMPARING AUSTRALIA AND INDONESIA Stage 2: Geography GE2-1, GE2-2, GE2-3
+THE EARTH'S ENVIRONMENT - COMPARING AUSTRALIA AND INDONESIA

+Stage 2: Geography GE2-1, GE2-2, GE2-3

 Explore the climate, native vegetation and animals of places in Australia and Sumatra.
 Examine the importance of habitats and natural resources to the environment, animals and people and learn about the ways people value environments, including Aboriginal and Torres Strait Islander Peoples.
 Identify sustainable practices and recognise that there are differing views on how sustainability can be achieved.

-OUTLINE AT SCHOOL Begin an investigation into Australian and Sumatran environments; examine the unique features of the Australian and Sumatran habitats and the animals that depend on these environments.
-AT THE ZOO Explore Taronga's Asian and Australian trails and immerse yourself in the new Tiger Trek to encounter first-hand the rich habitat of Asian animals.
+OUTLINE AT SCHOOL

+Begin an investigation into Australian and Sumatran environments; examine the unique features of the Australian and Sumatran habitats and the animals that depend on these environments.

+AT THE 700

+Explore Asian and Australian trails and immerse yourself in Taronga's Tiger Trek to encounter first-hand the rich habitat of Asian animals.
 Discover how your everyday actions can help protect local and Asian species.

-700 WORKSHOP Meet a variety of Australian native animals and learn about their reliance on habitats for survival.
-Discover exactly how critical it is that we care for these animals.
-Explore the unique relationship that Aboriginal and Torres Strait Islander People have with the land and how making better choices protects natural resources and our wildlife.
+ZOO WORKSHOP

+In this workshop students will examine the climate, vegetation and native animals of Australia and Sumatra.
+They will learn about the importance of habitats for animals and people and discover the ways people value environments, including Aboriginal and Torres Strait Islander Peoples.
+The concepts discussed in this workshop can be strongly reinforced when visiting Tiger Trek at Taronga Zoo Sydney.

-BACK AT SCHOOL Discuss natural resources provided by forests in Sumatra.
+BACK AT SCHOOL

+Discuss natural resources provided by forests in Sumatra.
 Through learning about global forest habitats and the biodiversity within, students will be empowered to make informed sustainable choices about palm oil.

 Challenge your students to educate their community to purchase certified sustainable palm oil.

 AT SCHOOL - BEFORE THE ZOO

 Students will learn about the features and characteristics of Australian and Asian environments

 HOME AND AWAY

-- •Use the compare and contrast graphic organiser below to research Australia and Sumatra in terms of location, climate, habitat, fauna and culture.
+- •Use the compare and contrast graphic organiser below to research Australia and Sumatra in terms of location, climate, habitat, fauna and culture. - Compare-Contrast

-- Compare-Contrast

-- Alike?